nramenta/clio/README.md

 ```

 PHP 5.3.2 or newer is required; PHP 5.4 is strongly recommended.
 This library is
-developed on and is meant to be used on POSIX systems.
+developed on and is meant to be used on POSIX systems with the posix, pcntl, and
+sockets extensions loaded.

 ## Console